lbl-srg/obc/specification/source/introduction.rst

 Project Goals
 ~~~~~~~~~~~~~

-The overall goal of this project is to significantly improve the building energy efficiency
+The overall goal of this project is to significantly improve building energy efficiency
-through a robust workflow that allows deploying at scale high performance building control sequence.
+through a robust workflow that allows deploying high performance building control sequence at scale.
 In support of this, the project developed a process
 with an integrated set of tools to enable design engineers to unambiguously
 specify energy-efficient control sequences for commercial buildings and